SharmaSapan/Particle-Swarm-Optimization/README.md

 # Particle-Swarm-Optimization
 Particle Swarm Optimization (PSO) is a population-based, stochastic optimization technique.
-An implementation of swarm based Algorithm that tends to find the best position where it is most optimal in a function in accordance to n-dimensions (features).
+An implementation of swarm based intelligent Algorithm that tends to find the best position where it is most optimal in a function in accordance to n-dimensions (features).
 Particle movement premised on two simple behaviours: Move towards own (personal) best position.
 Move towards the best position in a neighbourhood.

 They achieve that by updating its position at every iteration using the velocity update, using constants of thier own cognitive search space and social search space.